wesbarnett/trappeua/README.md

 * You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.
+* You can choose to turn the fixed bonds (constraints) into regular bonds by using `define = -DFLEXIBLE` in your mdp files.
+This includes the water model.

 ## Disclaimer